Wilderness First Aid (Hybrid)

 I received wilderness first aid training elsewhere.
 Can I recertify through you?

-No. Please provide your WFA proof of certification, including its expiration date, and we can help you schedule the Standard or Hybrid WFA training course required to obtain certification through us.
+No. Please provide your WFA proof of certification, including its expiration date, and we can help you schedule the Hybrid WFA training course required to obtain certification through us.

 I lost my WFA certification card.
 What should I do to get a replacement?